 On 1 July a boiler explosion at Neyveli Lignite’s thermal power plant at Cuddalore, Tamil Nadu, killed 13 people and injured 17 others.
 This is after five were killed and three injured in another incident at the same plant in May.
 Five similar incidents have occurred there between 2014 and July 2020.

-On 30 June, two people died and several were injured after benzimidazole gas leaked at the pharmaceutical manufacturing company Sainor Life Sciences at Visakhapatnam.
+On 30 June, two people died and several were injured after hydrogen sulfide gas leaked at the pharmaceutical manufacturing company Sainor Life Sciences at Visakhapatnam.
 On 3 June, eight men died and 50 were injured in an explosion at a pesticide factory in Dahej, Gujarat.
 And on 7 May, a styrene gas leak from a plant run by South Korean firm L G Polymers, also in Visakhapatnam, claimed the lives of at least 12 people while hundreds suffered injuries.

 ‘Accidents happen because of routine non-compliance with general and specific conditions with impunity,’ says Gopal Krishna, director of Toxicswatch Alliance, an environmental non-profit.
 ‘In the name of “ease of doing business” driven by donors of ruling parties, those scientific conditions are being removed – ignoring lessons from disasters,’ he says.